Electric Vehicle Fleet and Charging Infrastructure Planning

-\ABSTRACT{ We analyze an optimal electric vehicle (EV) fleet and charging infrastructure capacity planning problem in a spatial setting.
-As customer requests arrive at rate $\lambda$, the system operator must determine the minimum number of vehicles and chargers for a given service level along with a matching and charging policy that maximizes the service level.
-We provide a sharp characterization of the fleet size and the charging infrastructure requirements as the demand grows.
-While a system in which charging times are negligible needs extra $\Theta(\lambda^{2/3})$ vehicles on top of the nominal capacity, we show that an EV system has a fundamentally different scaling.
-Due to charging times, the nominal capacity of the system is increased, but this increased capacity allows for an optimal EV dispatching policy to result in an extra fleet requirement of only $\Theta(\lambda^{\nu})$ for $\nu \in (1/2, 2/3]$, depending on the number of charging stations and the size of the EV battery packs.
-We propose the Power-of-$d$ dispatching policy, which achieves this performance by selecting the $d$ closest vehicles to a trip request and choosing the one with the highest battery level.
-We conduct detailed simulations that verify our scaling results.
-Lastly, we discuss how to extend our results to accommodate time-varying cyclic demand patterns. }
+\ABSTRACT{ We study electric vehicle (EV) fleet and charging infrastructure planning in a spatial setting.
+For a centrally managed fleet that serves customer requests arriving continuously at a rate $\lambda$ throughout the day, we determine the minimum number of vehicles and chargers for a target service level, along with matching and charging policies.
+While non-EV systems require extra $\Theta(\lambda^{2/3})$ vehicles due to pickup times, EV systems differ.
+Charging increases nominal capacity, enabling pickup time reductions and allowing for an extra fleet requirement of only $\Theta(\lambda^{\nu})$ for $\nu \in (1/2, 2/3]$, depending on charging infrastructure and battery pack sizes.
+We propose the Power-of-$d$ dispatching policy, which achieves this performance by selecting the closest vehicle with the highest battery level from $d$ options.
+We extend our results to accommodate time-varying demand patterns and discuss conditions for transitioning between EV and non-EV capacity planning.
+Simulations verify our scaling results, insights, and policy effectiveness.
+While long-range, fast-charging fleets resemble non-EV systems, short-range, low-cost fleets can still perform competitively---underscoring the need for EV-aware management policies. }